1998 Hawaii gubernatorial election

 The 1998 Hawaii gubernatorial election was held on November 3, 1998.
 Incumbent Democratic Governor of Hawaii Ben Cayetano ran for re-election to a second and final term, and he was contested by Maui Mayor Linda Lingle.
 The race between Cayetano and Lingle was close, with Lingle holding a sizable polling advantage.
 Ultimately, Cayetano narrowly won re-election to a second term in the closest gubernatorial election in Hawaii's history.

-This election, along with the 1966 election, marks the only time a Democrat was elected governor without sweeping every county in the state.
+This, alongside the 1966 elections, is the only time a Democrat was elected governor without sweeping every county in the state.
+Lingle later won Hawaii's governorship in 2002 when Cayetano was term-limited; she was re-elected in 2006.